cliffordp/cliff-wp-plugin-boilerplate/README.md

 Documenting this project's progress...

-#### February 12, 2020
+#### February 13, 2020
+* Running Composer's _archive_ command now does an _npm_ build for production to ensure we've got the latest-greatest.
 * Fix the build process (JS and CSS) so unminified files get shipped so they can be loaded per the [SCRIPT_DEBUG](https://wordpress.org/support/article/debugging-in-wordpress/#script_debug) constant, according to WordPress best practices.
-* Entirely change the build process (from Gulp+Sass to Parcel+PostCSS) for simplicity, many small gains, and a more flexible foundation going forward.
+* Entirely change the build process (from Gulp+Sass to Parcel+PostCSS) for simplicity, many small gains (Hot Module Replacement + you can still use Sass instead of or in addition to PostCSS), and a more flexible foundation going forward.
+* Note that Parcel's PostCSS does nothing more than concatenate Common's _.pcss_ files with Admin's and Frontend's.
+It's not currently running _autoprefixer_ or other PostCSS plugins.
+This is an issue with Parcel 1 that I wasn't able to resolve and shipped anyway because it's still an overall improvement to the boilerplate.
+Parcel 2 should eventually resolve this issue.

 #### February 8, 2020
 * Rename PHP class file names to match class names, including capitalization, according to PSR-4